NethermindEth/latticefold/README.md

 rustup install nightly-2024-06-05
 ```

-After that, use `cargo`, the standard Rust build tool, to build the libraries:
+After that, use `cargo`, the standard Rust build tool, to build the library:

 ```bash
 git clone https://github.com/NethermindEth/latticefold.git